Simple Modal Types for Functional Reactive Programming: Programming in

-That is, the clock of a delayed computation $u$ ticks in response to an input on channel $\kappa$ (and therefore can be advanced) iff the clock contains $\kappa$, or the clock contains a partial signal $l$, which has produced a fresh value during this reactive step.
-Note that the relevant clock $\cl[\eta]{u}$ is with respect to the heap $\eta$, i.e.\ the heap from \emph{before} the start of the reactive step.
+That is, the clock of a delayed computation $q$ ticks in response to an event on channel $\kappa$ (and therefore can be advanced) iff the clock contains $\kappa$ or a reference $l$ to a partial signal that has produced a fresh value during this reactive step.
+Note that the relevant clock $\cl[\eta]{q}$ is with respect to $\eta$, i.e.\ the heap from \emph{before} the start of the reactive step, because the timing information in $\eta_N$ is for the \emph{next} step.
+We state and prove the above observations more formally in section~\ref{sec:ticked-clock-correspondence}.